PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Human General of **House Cannith (Or maybe some other affiliation makes more sense?)**
 - In a **battle during the last war (The same battle Woe died to Lick's father in?)**, I sacrificed myself for my men and lost my life in an **explosion I set off to overtake the enemy**
 	- Woe and Forge were fighting for the same side?
 Forge valued winning the battle/war over the lives of his own men.
 While Woe and Lick's father were engaged in battle, Forge made the decision to sacrifice himself and his entire squad to blow up and destroy the **target (what was the target/what was this battle being fought for?)**.
-	- Woe died close to Lick's father's fragment of the *FKD*, causing it to latch onto his soul and allowing him to be rescurected through Mordakhesh's ritual (more details in Woe's backstory)
+	- Woe died close to Lick's father's fragment of the *FKD*, causing a dark cancer to latch onto his soul which allowed him to be resurrected into a Warforged body through Mordakhesh's ritual (more details in Woe's backstory)
 - Forge's soul was captured by House Cannith and **infused into a Warforged body (Forge had signed up for this secret program through House Cannith?
 Or was he chosen without his consent?
 Why?)**.
 He was held prisoner and used for various tests and experiments for a period of time.
 - Near the end of the war, he broke free and, using his skills from his past life, **destroyed his creation forge**.
 	- He obtained information on his creation, including the methods that were still being used to create new warforged.